serverguyken/ServerGuyKen/README.md

 # Linux and Windows System Administrator
 ## About Me

-Dedicated system administration professional and Full Stack Web Developer, Skilled problem-solver able to communicate with users at all levels of technical proficiency.
+Full Stack Web Developer, Skilled problem-solver able to communicate with users at all levels of technical proficiency.
 Experienced in Frontend and backend development, Troubleshoot, resolve and document user help requests for desktop, laptop, mobile, network and peripheral problems.
 (804) 712-8812 kehindeakinsanya70@gmail.com

 # SKILLS